heheleo/algo25/content/Unit 3/Algorithm design/Implementations/Graph-related algorithms/Tree/Prim's Algorithm.md

+A greedy algorithm that finds a minimum spanning tree of an undirected weighted graph.
+## Abstract
+Prim's Algorithm operates by creating an empty tree, adding the edge with the lowest weight that connects a new vertex to the tree, then repeating the process until the tree connects all vertices of the original graph.
+## Visualisation
 ![[PrimAlgDemo.gif]]

-Prim's Algorithm is a greedy algorithm that finds a minimum spanning tree of an undirected weighted graph.
-Prim's Algorithm operates by creating an empty tree, adding the smallest edge that connects a new vertex to the tree, then repeating until the tree connects all vertices of the original graph.

-Python Implementation:
+## Implementation
 ```python
 import networkx as nx